zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 So, at Adrian’s company, it seems as though there h ave been layoffs,and this means, we’re guessing, that he has to do more work since there are fewer people working there.
 That’s why he says,“I feel li ke I’m being pulled in several directions at once.”“To be pulled (pulled) in sever al directions at once” means to need to do a lot of different things, especially wh en the number of things that you have to do is great.
 There are a lot of things that  you have to do all at the same time or with some sense of urgency.

-Adrian says,“As soon as I feel like I’m making head way with one problem, I get another thrown at me.”“To make headway” (headway) i s a phrasal verb meaning to make progress, to advance toward some goal.“We’r e making headway on the paperwork we have to complete” – we’re making progr ess, we’re doing better.
+Adrian says,“As soon as I feel like I’m making head way with one problem, I get another thrown at me.”“To make headway” (headway) is a phrasal verb meaning to make progress, to advance toward some goal.“We’r e making headway on the paperwork we have to complete” – we’re making progr ess, we’re doing better.

 Every time that Adrian feels as though he is making  headway with one problem, he says, “I get another thrown at me.”“Thrown (thro wn) at”is an expression that means “imposed on another person,” especially when it’s some responsibility that you would rather not have.“My boss has thrown sever al problems at me.”
 I have to take care of them.He has told me to take care of  them.
 “Thrown” is, obviously, the past participle of the verb “to throw.”